0-mostafa-rezaee-0/CNN__Convolutional-Neural-Network/notebooks/README.md

 - Comparing CNN with traditional neural networks

 This notebook is designed to be self-contained and educational, with detailed explanations of each step.

-### 3.2 exploratory_analysis.ipynb

-This notebook focuses on exploring the MNIST dataset:

-- Loading and visualizing sample digits
-- Analyzing the distribution of classes
-- Examining image properties and variations
-- Basic data preprocessing and visualization techniques

 ## 4. Using the Notebooks